 ISO 2234, Packaging – Complete, filled transport packages and unit loads – Stacking tests using static load

 Scope of ISO 2247 Filled Transport Packages and Unit Load Testing

 There are two common ISO package testing procedures when dealing with vibration testing at low frequencies.
 Wherever possible, both ISO 2247 shock tests are conducted in atmospheric conditions identical to those used for conditioning.

 These conditions are particularly important for the materials or application of the test specimen.
 However, if these conditions are unavailable, the conditioning is carried out as closely as possible.

 The test specimen is placed on the vibration table with the predetermined attitude.
-Its centre of gravity must be placed as near as practicable to the centre of the table.
+Its center of gravity must be placed as near as practicable to the center of the table.
 If the ISO test specimen is not secured to the table, it may be fenced.

-If a superimposed load is required, the loading procedure shall comply with ISO 2234.
+If a superimposed load is required, the loading procedure will comply with ISO 2234.

 Next, the test specimen is subjected to vibration according to either test method A or B.